Minnesota Expungement Lawyer & Attorney

 Expungement law update, great news!

-Lynne Torgerson, Esq., expungement lawyer, criminal defense lawyer, has been practicing law for over 27 years.
+Lynne Torgerson, Expungement Lawyer, has been practicing law for over 28 years.
 She has been handling expungements for nearly as long, with good success.

 There is good news for people who want to obtain expungements.
+There is a new "Second Chance" law.
 As of January 1, there is a new expungement law.
 Petitioners can now get get both judicial and executive branch records expunged even if they were convicted of an offense.
 For a number of years, people were barred from obtaining an expungement if there was a conviction in their case.
-Now however, under the new statutes, a person with a conviction may obtain an expungement.
+Now however, under the new expungement statutes, a person with a conviction may obtain an expungement.
+This includes expungements following convictions for petty misdemeanors, misdemeanors, gross misdemeanors, and a specific list of felonies.
 The new law has waiting periods for when a person can seek an expungement, depending on the severity of the offense.
 Also, after discharge from probation, to be eligible for an expungement, a person needs to remain law abiding.
 That means you cannot get another criminal conviction.
 Again, to obtain an expungement of a conviction, you need to remain crime free, after you have been convicted, and after you have been discharged from probation.
-You must also go back to the county of conviction.
-If you have a conviction in more than one county, you must go back to each county in which you have a conviction you wish to have expunged.
+You must also file your petition for expungement in the county of conviction to seek the expungement.
+If you have a conviction in more than one county, you are required to file your request for expungement in each county in which you have a conviction you wish to have expunged.
 This is a new wonderful “second chance” law benefiting you.
 Ms. Torgerson would love to help you obtain an expungement.
-Expungements also help obtaining employment and housing.
+Expungements help in obtaining employment and housing.
 Ms. Torgerson has extensive experience obtaining expungements and she can help you on your case.

 Ms. Torgerson has obtained expungements of judicial and executive records of misdemeanors and felonies, theft convictions, drug charges, assault cases, aggravated robbery, homicide, adult and juvenile cases, etc., for her clients.
 Call Lynne Torgerson, Esq., expungement lawyer, a lawyer of excellence!
 (612) 339-5073!